My Antonio: Episode 3 (First aired on August 30, 2009)

 Tully moves into the suite with the rest of the women, and is greeted with suspicion and ridicule.
 Jen has a feeling that Tully is really Antonio's sister.
 The following day finds Antonio organizing a "M'Antonio" workout to test the ladies physical mettle.
-Antonio next tests their romantic spirit by having them write love-letters to him.
+Antonio next tests their romantic spirit by having them to write love-letters to him.